Gaming PC vs Console: Which is Right for You?

 Game Library and Exclusives

-Your game library can matter as much as raw hardware.
-The best platform is not always the most powerful one—sometimes it is the one that has the games you actually want to play.
+Your library can matter as much as the hardware.
+The best platform is the one that plays the games you want.

 PC Gaming Ecosystem

-PC gives players access to a vast library across Steam, Epic Games Store, and GOG, with over 50,000 titles available.
-It also benefits from decades of backward compatibility with older games.
-Frequent discounts during Steam seasonal sales and Epic promotions lower game costs over time.
-PC players can also subscribe to Game Pass PC for an additional library option.
+PC offers a vast library across Steam, Epic Games Store, and GOG, with over 50,000 titles available and decades of backward compatibility.
+Seasonal sales and promotions bring steep discounts over time.
+Game Pass for PC adds another rotating library option.

 Console Exclusives

-Console exclusives still matter if first-party franchises are a major reason you buy a platform.
+First-party franchises remain a major draw.
 PlayStation is known for Spider-Man, God of War, and Horizon.
 Xbox features Halo, Forza, and Gears of War.
 Nintendo remains strong with Zelda and Mario on Switch.
-These titles are typically optimized for their specific hardware.
+These games are typically optimized for their hardware.

 Cross-Platform Gaming Trends